derionhq/Clerm_AI/README.md

 The future of AI will not only be about answering questions.

-It will be about **systems that can execute.**
+It will be about **systems capable of executing tasks and interacting with the digital world.**

-ClermAI aims to explore how AI agents can evolve into practical infrastructure components capable of assisting developers, automating workflows, and integrating deeply with digital systems.
+ClermAI explores how AI agents can evolve into practical infrastructure components capable of assisting developers, automating workflows, and integrating with real systems.

-Rather than building isolated AI tools, the focus is on creating **modular systems that interact with the world**.
+Rather than building isolated AI tools, the focus is on creating **modular systems that interact with tools, APIs, and infrastructure layers.**

-Execution, reliability, and extensibility are core ideas behind the project.
+Execution reliability, extensibility, and open experimentation are the foundations of this project.

 ---